 We can treat patients with Men’s health problems also (pre/post-prostatectomy assessment and treatment, persistent pelvic pain such as chronic prostatitis, erectile dysfunction, bowel disorders, urinary incontinence and coccydynia.

 Running clinic assessments can be also booked by ringing the rooms or booking online.
 Megan, Samantha, Molly and Haleh all conduct the Running Assessments.

 We also conduct one-on-one breath awareness and relaxation classes which are very beneficial prior to the birth of your baby if you are pregnant or if you have persistent pelvic pain.
-We also conduct a group pain relaxation class online, live each Monday evening at 6.15pm.
+We also conduct a group pain relaxation Yoga class online, live each Monday evening at 6.15pm.
 You can book these online.